Exploring Alfama: Lisbon’s Historic Heart

 What to Do:

-– Visit a fado house like Clube de Fado or A Baiuca for an authentic experience.
+• Visit a Fado house like Clube de Fado or A Baiuca for a live performance.

 What to Do: